Ishmael Flory

-Ishmael Flory (July 4, 1907 – February 4, 2004) was a civil rights activist, trade union organizer, and communist party (CPUSA) leader in Illinois.
+Ishmael Flory (July 4, 1907 – February 4, 2004) was an American civil rights activist, trade union organizer, and communist party (CPUSA) leader in Illinois.

 Biography

 Ishmael was the youngest of nine children born to Samuel and Leola Hancock Flory in Lake Charles, Louisiana.
 In 1918, the Flory family moved to Los Angeles, where Ishmael graduated from Jefferson High School.
 Flory entered the University of California, Los Angeles in 1927.
 After taking a few years off to work, he received his degree from University of California, Berkeley in 1933.

 Civil rights activism

 After graduation from U.C.
 Berkeley, Flory accepted a fellowship from the Fisk University masters program in sociology.
 While a graduate student at Fisk, he was involved in protesting the lynching of Cordie Cheek, a Nashville teenager.
 He was asked to leave the university after organizing a protest against Jim Crow policies.
 This episode was recounted in an essay written by Langston Hughes in 1934:

 I see in our papers where Fisk University, that great center of Negro Education and of Jubilee fame, has expelled Ishmael Flory, a graduate student from California on a special honor scholarship, because he dared organize a protest against the University singers appearing in a Nashville Jim Crow theater where colored people must go up a back alley to sit in the gallery.
 Probably also the University resented his organizing, through the Denmark Vesey Forum, a silent protest parade denouncing the lynching of Cordie Cheek, who was abducted almost at the very gates of the University.